dereuromark/cakephp-dto/docs/README.md

 You can modify or remove the suffix using `CakeDto.suffix` config.

 Use empty string for none.
-But be careful: With this certain reserved words (Object, ...) cannot be used as DTO (class) names anymore then.
+But keep in mind: With this certain [reserved](https://www.php.net/manual/en/reserved.php) words (Object, ...) cannot be used as DTO (class) names anymore then.

 ## Debugging